16.1 Animal Science:

 The Nebraska 4-H Shooting Sports Advisory Committee recognizes the diversity of the 4-H shooting sports programs within the state and has established the following minimum standards:

-- All instructors accept and abide by the Nebraska 4-H Shooting Sports Code of Ethics.
+- All instructors accept and abide by the Nebraska 4-H Shooting Sports Code of Conduct.

 - The 4-H Curriculum is the established and accepted curriculum for teaching youth.